couchbaselabs/OpenID_connect_tutorial/README.md

 # OpenID\_connect\_tutorial

-The goal of this tutorial is to help setting quickly the different components (CB Server, Sync Gateway, CB-Lite code and the third party Identity Provider) and establish an implicit flow authentication using the OpenID Connect protocol.
+The goal of this tutorial is to help setting quickly the different components (CB Server, Sync Gateway, CB-Lite (Java) code and the third party Identity Provider) and establish an implicit flow authentication using the OpenID Connect protocol.

 The source code of this tutorial is mainly derived from the [Getting Started App](https://docs.couchbase.com/couchbase-lite/2.7/java-platform.html#building-a-getting-started-app)